-For the Procedure for obtaining consent, prosecutors should refer to the guidance on Consents to Prosecute.
+For the Procedure for obtaining consent, prosecutors should refer to the Legal Guidance on Consents to Prosecute.

-A Protocol regarding the exercise of criminal jurisdiction in England and Wales, was agreed between the Director of Public Prosecutions, the Director of Service Prosecutions, and the Ministry of Defence, and signed in October 2011; the principles of the Protocol have also been approved by the Attorney General.
-The Protocol sets out the principles to be applied when there is concurrent jurisdiction between the mainstream criminal courts and the courts martial (service justice) system, and provides a framework for how cases may be handled by the CPS or Service Prosecutions Authority (SPA).
+A Protocol regarding the exercise of criminal jurisdiction in England and Wales, was agreed between the Director of Public Prosecutions, the Director of Service Prosecutions, and the Ministry of Defence, and signed in September and October 2011.
+The principles of the Protocol have also been approved by the Attorney General.
+The Protocol sets out the principles to be applied when there is concurrent jurisdiction between the mainstream criminal courts and the courts martial (service justice) system, and provides a framework for how cases may be handled by the CPS or Service Prosecuting Authority (SPA).

 The Protocol has been created to assist prosecutors in determining the most appropriate jurisdiction in which to charge and subsequently try someone subject to service law where the offence was committed in England or Wales.